camkidman/nuvi_project/README.md

 1. The saved "urls" redis set can be deleted between each run if we're confident the data sets will have entirely different articles-- this will save memory on the redis server
 2. The logging device could stand to be something other than `STDOUT`
 3. I'm not too familiar with redis passwords and auth, so I'm sure there can be more done in the validation section

+### Follow-up

+I'd be happy to have any feedback on this script, so please let me know if there was something I could've done better!